 Having said that, there is some extra information to fit in the task boxes that might need explaining.
 Typically a network diagram task box also includes dates for the start and end of the task as well as the duration, which is normally marked in days.
 You can add whatever data you want into the box, like a task identification number, the resource allocated to it, location, workstream and so on, but the more you include, the messier it will look and the harder it will be to read.

 Network diagrams work well for simple projects where tasks flow from one to the other in order.
 The more parallel strands of activity you have, the harder it will be to display on one page.
 If you need to change one task, you could end up moving dozens of lines to get it all to display neatly again.
 Best stick to only drawing out network diagrams for straightforward projects and to only have task boxes for summary tasks instead of every individual day’s worth of development time.

 5. Dashboards and Reports

 Why make things hard for yourself?
-All the options above require you to do some additional work to turn the project information into something that your project stakeholders can understand.
+All of the options above require you to do additional work to turn the project information into something that your project stakeholders can understand.
 You might find that most of the work is done for you if you use a project management software product that includes project reporting options.

 In addition to our online Gantt at ProjectManager, we developed real-time dashboards so you can see multiple views of your project at-a-glance.
 Unlike other project management software tools, you don’t have to set up the dashboard.
-We have it all set up for you the moment you log in.
+We have it all set up for you from the moment you log in.